codebyrpp/rdcp/README.md

 ## Setup
 - Clone the repository
+- Create a `.env` file in the root directory of the project.
+You can use the `.env.template` file as a template.
 - Run `yarn install` to install the dependencies
 - Run `docker-compose up` to start the database and redis server
 - Run `yarn start:dev` to start the application in development watch mode